Interactive Meetings

 You will be assigned questions to respond to during lectures.
 You will be randomly assigned to groups of size 3-4 each, which will be announced to you at the beginning of the semester.
 Each week, the students in each group should prepare 1-3 slide(s) to answer the questions they are assigned (question assignments will be announced before the beginning of every week).
 The students will then deliver their responses during the meetings on Wednesdays or Fridays, with a 5-minute response per group.
 Subsequently, the instructors will provide feedback on the question and the presented answer, and they will open the floor for discussion.

 Questions for Week 8.
-Answers to be prepared by Wednesday, October 20.
-We will cover Questions 1-4 on Wednesday and Questions 5-8 on Friday.
+Answers are to be prepared by Tuesday, October 22.
 This week is devoted to a review.
 We have some interesting questions to cover on the stability vs discriminability tradeoff of graph filters and GNNs.
-We will go over them on Wednesday.
+We will go over them on Wednesday and Friday.
 We also have some interesting digressions on the performance of graph filters and GNNs relative to linear regression and fully connected neural networks.
 We will go over them on Friday

 Questions for Week 9.
-Answers to be prepared by Wednesday, October 27.
+Answers are to be prepared by Tuesday, October 29.
 We will cover Questions 1-4 on Wednesday and Questions 5-8 on Friday.
 This week sees the introduction of graphons, graphon signals, and the foundational concepts of Graphon Signal Processing: A Fourier transform and the definition of Graphon filters.
 Graphons are limit objects of graphs and, consequently, graphon Fourier transforms and graphon filters are limit objects of graph Fourier transforms and graph filters.
 This is instrumental in explaining the transferability of graph filters and GNNs as we are going to briefly touch upon this week and elaborate extensively next week.

 Questions for Week 11.
-Answers to be prepared by Wednesday, November 10 We will cover Questions 1-4 on Wednesday and Questions 5-8 on Friday.
+Answers are to be prepared by Wednesday, November 12.
 We study Markov models and hidden Markov models to motivate the introduction of recurrent neural networks and graph recurrent neural networks.
 We also discuss gating in time and space.